PREPARING DISCLOSURE DOCUMENTS: Uniform Franchise Offering Circular (UFOC)

 and expensive proposition.
 The essence of the franchisor business model

 is to use franchisees’ capital to build a distribution system.
-This is

-assets, franchisors must invest in a few very important intangible
+capital assets, franchisors must invest in a few very important intangible

 assets.
-These include the intellectual property that makes up the
+These include the intellectual property that makes up the operating

-franchises.
-The company’s long term income is based completely on its
+long term income is based completely on its ability to sell franchises

-ability to sell franchises to hard working dealers who will become
+to hard working dealers who will become profitable, happy, long-term

-profitable, happy, long-term distributors of the franchisor’s brand.
+distributors of the franchisor’s brand.
+Don’t underestimate

-these documents.
-Spend the time and the money to insure that your UFOC
+the time and the money to insure that your FDD will protect your system

-will protect your system as it grows.
+as it grows.

 Once drafted, the